 In the 18th century a tiny minority of the population lived in luxury.
 The rich built great country houses.
 A famous landscape gardener called Lancelot Brown (1715-1783) created beautiful gardens.
 (He was known as 'Capability' Brown from his habit of looking at land and saying it had 'great capabilities').
 The leading architect of the 18th century was Robert Adam (1728-1792).
 He created a style called neo-classical and he designed many 18th century country houses.

 In the 18th century the wealthy owned comfortable upholstered furniture.
 They owned beautiful furniture, some of it veneered or inlaid.
 In the 18th century much fine furniture was made by Thomas Chippendale (1718-1779), George Hepplewhite (?-1786) and Thomas Sheraton (1751-1806).
 The famous clock maker James Cox (1723-1800) made exquisite clocks for the rich.

 However the poor had none of these things.
-Craftsmen and labourers lived in 2 or 3 rooms.
+Craftsmen and laborers lived in 2 or 3 rooms.
 The poorest people lived in just one room.
 Their furniture was very simple and plain.

 The history of furniture